valor-software/valor-style-guides/gitflow/readme.md

-# On boarding guide to git flow used by Valor Software
+# Understanding the Valor Software GitHub Flow

 ## Overview

-Most important thing you should take from this guide is an understanding that `git`, `Github` and `gitflow` is only a `tools` to achieve your/project goals!
-  Goal of this guide is to explain `gitflow`, show pros and cons of this approach, and how to prevent possible issues.
+The aim of this guide is to give the understanding that `git`, `GitHub` and `gitflow` are only a `tools` to achieve your/project goals,to explain `gitflow`, show pros and cons of our approach, and how to prevent and evade possible issues.

-If you are new to git or not confident enough in how it works, please, have a look at [Resources](#resources) section.
+If you are new to git or not confident enough in how it works, please, refer to any basic git introduction.
+Our advice is to google up “A Visual Git Reference” and get back here once you’re done!

 ### Meaning

 So the very important thing is to understand main concepts:
-- `feature` - is a complete peace of functionality, it could be a new feature, hotfix, doc, test, refactoring, etc...
+- `feature` - is a complete piece of functionality, it could be a new feature, hotfix, doc, test, refactoring, and so on;
-- `branches` - should serve to separate your work by type of goals you want to achieve or to react on issues in production, like `hotfixes`, with corresponding flows and actions
+- `branches` - should serve to separate your work by type of goals you want to achieve or to react on issues in production, like `hotfixes`, with corresponding flows and actions;
-- `pull request` - is designed to share the knowledge of what you done with team, to take in count code review comments as a source of knowledge sharing,  and last and not least is to check that you did not forgot to add anything :)
+- `pull request` -  let you tell others about changes you've pushed to a repository on GitHub.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository :)

 ### Pros and cons

-Gitflow is a way to develop things in a team and has it strong and weak parts.
+This ‘git flow’ is our vision on perfect way to develop things.
+But there is no ‘ideal’ way of development, you know, so let’s look at strong and weak parts of it.

 #### Pros:
-* separation of concepts - each branch has clear purpose and flow how to work with it
+* Separation of concepts - each branch has clear purpose and flow how to work with it;
-* confidence - at any given point of time `master` and `release` branches are stable and ready for production
+* Confidence - at any given point of time `master` and `release` branches are stable and ready for production;
-* isolation - you develop independent and isolated feature, so you can focus on problem
+* Isolation - you develop independent and isolated feature, so you can focus on problem;
-* continuous processes - continuous deployment and testing for feature branches, continuous integration for `master` branch
+* Continuous processes - continuous deployment and testing for feature branches, continuous integration for `master` branch;
-* code review - pull request allows to increase code quality and knowledge rotation in team, and as a consequence reduce "bus factor"
+* Code review - pull request allows to increase code quality and knowledge rotation in team, and as a consequence reduce "bus factor";

 #### Cons:
-* "scary merge" - well illustrated problem by Fowler, to avoid it keep semantic changes as separate branches(explained later)
+* "Scary merge" - well-illustrated problem by Martin Fowler (look him up, he’s a cool guy), to avoid it keep semantic changes as separate branches (explained later);
-* "afraid of refactoring" - semantic changes(refacroring, renaming) leads to "scary merges", so try to do it when code targeted by refactoring is not changed by any other branches
+* "Afraid of refactoring" - semantic changes (refactoring, renaming) leads to "scary merges", so try to do it when code targeted by refactoring is not changed by any other branches;
-* dependencies(libraries) update - makes Pull Requests view polluted by library files and in general useless, so keep this updates as a separate branches
+* Dependencies (libraries) update - makes Pull Requests view polluted by library files and in general useless, so keep these updates as a separate branches;

 ##Table of contents
 1. [Required reading](#required-readings)